Self-Concordant Perturbations for Linear Bandits: Analysis of SC-FTPL for Two Specific Action Sets

-Let us now consider the case where the action set is the unit Euclidean ball $K=\B^d=\{x\in\R^d:\|x\|\leq 1\}$.
-The following function is a 1-self-concordant barrier on $\B^d$
+Let us now consider the case where the action set is $\B^d$ the unit $\ell_2$ ball.
+We consider the \emph{log-barrier} on the ball given by

-In this case, both $\calr$ and $\phi_{\B^d}=\|\cdot\|$ are spherically invariant, i.e.\ are functions defined on $\R^d$ that only depend on the norm of their argument.
-Using this property, along with computations detailed in Appendix \ref{appendix:ball}, we can construct a perturbation replicating $\calr$ on $\B^d$: \begin{proposition}[name=,restate=sphereyexistence] There exists a probability distribution over $\R^d$ whose probability density function with respect to the Lebesgue measure is
+This is a 1-self-concordant barrier on $\B^d$.
+Here, both $\calr$ and $\phi_{\B^d}$ are spherically invariant, i.e., depend only on the norm of their argument.
+Exploiting this symmetry, we construct an explicit perturbation replicating $\calr$ on $\B^d$: